 It is trivial but worth repeating: political economics and theoretical economics are different things and have to be strictly kept apart.
 The core problem of economics as a science is, of course, that by its very nature it is closely entangled with politics.
 The biggest threat to theoretical economics is that it gets hijacked by those with a political agenda.
 It does not matter whether this agenda is good or bad in preset moral terms.
 Science is committed to its own criteria or it ceases to be science.

-But are we not all inescapably involved in the struggle between good and bad-evil?
+But are we not all inescapably involved in the struggle between good and bad/evil?
 Politics, religion, and philosophy say so.
 But even if this were true, it cannot serve as a justification to hijack science or to let it be hijacked.
-What has to be recognized is that science is about true/false and not about good/bad-evil.
+What has to be recognized is that science is about true/false and not good/bad.
 This distinction is part of the demarcation problem, which is the fundamental problem of methodology (Popper, 1980, p.
 34).

 - “For, if anything, Keynes was the most intuitive of men.”
 (Moggridge, 1976, p.
 33)